silasfrancis/OpenCart-automation-testing_Pytest-Framework/README.md

 # Testing nopCommerce Demo Application
-This project involves the testing of the Customers Module on the OpenCArt Demo Platform using the Pytest FrameWork
+This project involves the testing of the Customers Module on the OpenCart Demo Platform using the Pytest FrameWork

 ## Features
 - Page Object Model